MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/azip-quickstart-tutorial.md

 # Quick Start Tutorial for Azure Information Protection

-This tutorial to will enable you to quickly learn how to quickly and easily set up Azure Information Protection , so you can and to start labeling and protecting your sensitive data.
+This tutorial to will enable you to quickly learn how to quickly and easily set up Azure Information Protection (AzIP), so you can and to start labeling and protecting your sensitive data.

-## System requirements
+## Step 1: Prepare for installation
 To install and experience Microsoft Azure Information Protection, you need to prepare the following:
 - A computer running Windows (minimum Windows 7 SP1), with Microsoft Office 2016, Office 2013 SP1, or Office 2010 installed.
 - An Azure tenant OR an Office 365 subscription - to enable, configure and deploy an Azure Information Protection policy.